woleet/woleet.id-server/README.md

   - Set a least one `Redirect URI`.

 > NOTE: The OpenID Connect Provider will not be effectively enabled without at least one specified client.

+You will be then able to get user information from your third party app.
+The associated OpenID client must request access to the `openid profile email` scope to get user information and `signature` to use the signature endpoint.